 Opting Out of Medicare

 Why should a direct care physician opt out of Medicare?

 Without opting out, the provider must carefully ensure that all membership charges are levied for “non-covered services” – a dangerous and ever evolving game where the listed reason for the charge must be for a service that does not appear anywhere on Medicare’s schedule of services (you can also run a covered services search here).
-If you are looking for resources to help you determine which services are covered and non-covered then this CMS Medicare Learning Network Booklet titled “Items and Services Not Covered Under Medicare” should be helpful and the AAFP has an excellent review as well.
+If you are looking for resources to help you determine which services are covered and non-covered then this CMS Medicare Learning Network Booklet titled “Items and Services Not Covered Under Medicare” should be helpful and the AAFP has an excellent review as well along with an article in Family Practice Management.

 "The OIG alleged that based on the specific facts and circumstances of this case, at least some of these contracted services were already covered and reimbursable by Medicare.
 Therefore, OIG alleged that each contract presented to this physician’s Medicare patients constituted a request for payment for already covered services, other than the coinsurance and deductible, and was therefore a violation of the physician’s assignment agreement.
 In order to resolve these allegations, the physician agreed to pay a settlement amount to the OIG, and to stop offering these contracts to his patients.
 Participating physicians, suppliers, and providers who consider charging Medicare patients additional fees are reminded that they are subject to civil money penalties if they request any payment for already covered services from Medicare patients other than the applicable deductible and coinsurance."